syncfusion-content/windowsforms-docs/WindowsForms/colorui/ColorUIControl-Appearance.md

 ---
 layout: post
-title: ColorUIControl Appearance | WindowsForms | Syncfusion
+title: ColorUIControl Appearance in Windows Forms ColorUI | Syncfusion
-description: coloruicontrol appearance
+description: Learn about ColorUIControl Appearance support in Syncfusion Windows Forms ColorUI control, its elements and more details.
 platform: WindowsForms
 control: ColorUI
 documentation: ug
 ---
-# ColorUIControl Appearance
+# ColorUIControl Appearance in Windows Forms ColorUI

 This section discusses the appearance, border styles and size settings of the ColorUIControl.